 - (a) draft proposals for the fixing of fares and other charges; - (b) consult with persons or organisations representative of taxi operators in the area; - (c) the Committee considers the report and hears from trade representatives.
 Whether the Committee proposes to make a change or not, the proposal requires to be advertised.
 Anyone wishing to object can do so within one month; - (d) a further report is brought to the Committee who consider any objections to the proposals before setting the tariff and the date from which it is to take effect.
 This decision is formally intimated to the trade representatives; - (e) taxi licence holders or their representatives, have 14 days in which to lodge an appeal against the Committee's decision with the Scottish Traffic Commissioner.
-The lodging of such an appeal delays the implementation of the tariff until the appeal is concluded; - (f) following the fixing of the scales the licensing authority must give notice of the scales by advertisement in a local newspaper and specify the date on which the scales are to come into effect, which is no earlier than 7 days after the date on which they are published; - (g) where there is a change to the tariff staff from the Taxi Inspection Centre adjust the meters and recheck their calibration.
-Due to the large number of vehicles involved two days are required to carry out the changes.
-Taking into account all of these procedures, the earliest date that a change to the tariff can be effected is 11 December 2013 but this date may be subject to change.
+The lodging of such an appeal delays the implementation of the tariff until the appeal is concluded; - (f) following the fixing of the scales the licensing authority must give notice of the scales by advertisement in a local newspaper and specify the date on which the scales are to come into effect, which is no earlier than 7 days after the date on which they are published; - (g) The earliest date that the new scales can take effect is 28 February 2014.